timvieira/blog/content/backprop-and-chainrule.md

 instead of linear time, seriously blowing-up our nice runtime!

-This connection to linear systems is interesting: It tells us that we *could* compute gradients with cyclic graphs.
+This connection to linear systems is interesting: It tells us that we *could* compute gradients in cyclic graphs.
 All we'd need is to run a linear system solver to stich together our gradients!
 That is exactly what the [implicit function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem) says!